khanlab/hippunfold/docs/tutorials/outputs.md

 ![image](../images/dentate_cor.png)

 Note that the dentate uses the same unfolding methods as the rest of the hippocampus, but with several caveats.
 Given its small size, its boundaries are not easily deliminated and so `inner`, `outer`, and `thickness` gifti surfaces are omitted.
-Furthermore, Laplace coordinates and therefore vertex spacing are not guaranteed to be topoligically equivalent as they are obtained through volumetric registration with the template shape injection step of this workflow.
+Furthermore, Laplace coordinates and therefore vertex spacing are not guaranteed to be topologically equivalent as they are obtained through volumetric registration with the template shape injection step of this workflow.

 Corresponding `coords` and `warp` files are also generated.